justjk/cowin-checker/README.md

     docker run cowinchecker:latest 146
     docker run cowinchecker:latest 146,147
     ```
     If you want to filter by age, pass age as second parameter (optional).
-If age flag is set, centers where min age limit is <= age is considered.
+If passed, centers where min age limit is <= age is considered.
     ```
     docker run cowinchecker:latest 146,147 33
     ```